Richard-Mitchell1/metapulsar/docs/METHOD_DESCRIPTION.md

 Given multiple public PTA data sets for the **same** pulsar—each consisting of a **timing model** (a `.par` file) and **times of arrival** (a `.tim` file)—MetaPulsar constructs a single “metapulsar” that can be analyzed with standard PTA likelihoods without first re‑deriving a common timing solution.
 The procedure **does not modify the TOAs**; it only organizes the **deterministic timing model** across PTAs, and then builds the **combined design matrix** and metadata needed by Enterprise/Discovery.

 After analytic marginalization over timing‑model parameters, the likelihood depends on the **column space** of the design matrix ( **M** ) rather than on the specific nominal parameter values ( β₀ ).
-Our procedure guarantees that the relevant column space is the same as in a traditional manual combination, so (within the validity of the standard linearization) it is **statistically equivalent** to a full re‑timing while being vastly simpler and deterministic.
+Our procedure guarantees that the relevant column space is the same as in a traditional manual combination, so it is **statistically equivalent** to a full re‑timing while being vastly simpler and deterministic.

 ### Inputs and conventions